Ray Meagher

 Raymond Francis Meagher (born 4 July 1944) is an Australian actor, who has appeared in Australian film and television since the mid-1970s.
 He is notable as the longest continuing performer in an Australian television role, portraying Alf Stewart on Home and Away, having played the role since the first episode in 1988.
 Meagher won a Gold Logie Award for his role in Home and Away in 2010 and has currently played the role of Alf for over 37 years.

 Early life

-Meagher was born and raised on a sheep and cattle station in Queensland, before attending a boarding school on the Gold Coast from the age of nine.
-He became a keen sportsman at high school, Marist College Ashgrove in Brisbane, representing the school at a number of sports including rugby union, a sport which he ultimately played at state level.
+Meagher was born in Roma, Queensland and spent the early years of his life on Eidsvold Cattle Station while attending a Wondai convent school.
+At the age of nine, he moved to the Gold Coast to begin boarding school at Marist College Eagle Heights.
+Meagher completed his secondary schooling at Marist College Ashgrove in Brisbane where he became a keen sportsman at high school, representing the school at a number of sports including rugby union, a sport which he ultimately played at state level.

 Meagher played at first five eighth for Queensland at senior level in the late 1960s, including playing against France.